-4.7 Honoraria
+5.5 Honoraria

-4.7.1 When the Council requires an employee to carry out additional duties to those of their substantive post, for a prolonged period of time, an additional payment commensurate with those duties may be made in accordance with the Council's Acting Rank/Honorarium Protocol, which is attached as Appendix F.
+5.5.1 When the Council requires an employee to carry out additional duties to those of their substantive post, for a prolonged period of time, an additional payment commensurate with those duties may be made in accordance with the Council's Acting Rank/Honorarium Protocol, which is attached as Appendix F.

-5. CHIEF OFFICER REMUNERATION
+6. CHIEF OFFICER REMUNERATION

-5.1 Definitions of Chief Officer & Pay Levels
+6.1 Definitions of Chief Officer & Pay Levels

-- 5.1.1 For the purposes of this statement, 'Chief Officers' are as defined within S43 of the Localism Act.
-The posts falling within the statutory definition of S43 of the Localism Act are set out below: (details of the salary of each are included at Appendix B): - a) Chief Executive - b) Corporate Directors - c) Heads of Service - 5.1.2 Each JNC Chief Officer grade consists of 4 incremental points. - 5.1.3 No bonus or performance related pay mechanism exists in respect of Chief Officers' pay. - 5.1.4 Any decision to vary the remuneration of chief officers [or those to be appointed] must be made by full Council, without the opportunity of delegating it to a committee of the Council.
+- 6.1.1 For the purposes of this statement, Chief Officers and Deputy Chief Officers are as defined within section 43 of the Localism Act.
+Such posts include the Chief Executive, Corporate Directors, Heads of Service and other officers who report directly to the Chief Executive (within the meaning of the Act).
+Details of the salary of each are included at Appendix B - 6.1.2 The Council also has a category of employees employed as Group Managers (Grade 17 and 18).
+Such officers are also employed on JNC Chief Officer terms and conditions of employment although not all are defined as Chief Officers within the meaning of section 43 of the Localism Act. - 6.1.3 Each Chief Officer grade has incremental points. - 6.1.4 No bonus or performance related pay mechanism exists in respect of Chief Officers' pay. - 6.1.5 Any decision to vary the remuneration of chief officers [or those to be appointed] must be made by full Council, without the opportunity of delegating it to a committee of the Council.

-5.2 Recruitment of Chief Officers
+6.2 Recruitment of Chief Officers

-- 5.2.1 The Council's Policy and Procedures with regard to recruitment of Chief Officers is contained within the Officer Employment Procedure Rules as set out in Part 4.
-Rules of Procedure of the Constitution.
-The determination of the remuneration to be offered to any newly appointed Chief Officer will be in accordance with the pay structure and relevant policies in place at the time of recruitment. - 5.2.2 The 2014 Regulations prescribe that where an authority proposes to appoint a chief officer with an annual remuneration package of £100,000 or more the post must be publicly advertised.
-The only exception to this requirement is where the appointment would be for no longer than 12 months. - 5.2.3 Where the Council remains unable to directly recruit Chief Officers or there is a need for interim support to provide cover for a vacant substantive Chief Officer post the Council may consider engaging individuals under 'contracts for service'.
+- 6.2.1 The Council's Policy and Procedures with regard to recruitment of Chief Officers is contained within the Officer Employment Procedure Rules as set out in the Constitution.
+The determination of the remuneration to be offered to any newly appointed Chief Officer will be in accordance with the pay structure and relevant policies in place at the time of recruitment. - 6.2.2 The 2014 Regulations prescribe that where an authority proposes to appoint a chief officer with an annual remuneration package of £100,000 or more the

+- post must be publicly advertised.
+The only exception to this requirement is where the appointment would be for no longer than 12 months. - 6.2.3 Where the Council remains unable to directly recruit Chief Officers or there is a need for interim support to provide cover for a vacant substantive Chief Officer post, the Council may consider engaging individuals under 'contracts for service'.
 These will be sourced through a relevant procurement process ensuring the Council is able to demonstrate the maximum value for money.
 The Council does not currently have any Chief Officers engaged under such arrangements.
-The Council is currently sourcing support from the WLGA on an Interim basis to cover the post of Corporate Director Resources.
+The Council is currently sourcing support from the Welsh Local Government Association (WLGA) on an interim basis to cover the post of Head of Finance / s.
+151 Officer.

-5.3 Additions to Salary of Chief Officers
+6.3 Additions to Salary of Chief Officers